-- TWO DOSES of MEASLES/MUMPS/RUBELLA (MMR) VACCINE - TWO DOSES of MEASLES VACCINE, ONE DOSE OF MUMPS VACCINE AND ONE DOSE OF RUBELLA VACCINE - TWO DOSES OF MEASLES, MUMPS, RUBELLA, VARICELLA (MMRV) VACCINE

-In lieu of (not in addition to) an acceptable combination of vaccines above, a positive blood test (a quantitative titer only) showing protective antibodies to measles (rubeola), mumps and rubella is acceptable to prove immunity.
-A copy of the official lab report must be provided.
+- TWO DOSES of MEASLES/MUMPS/RUBELLA (MMR) VACCINE - TWO DOSES of MEASLES VACCINE, ONE DOSE OF MUMPS VACCINE AND ONE DOSE OF RUBELLA VACCINE - TWO DOSES OF MEASLES, MUMPS, RUBELLA, VARICELLA (MMRV) VACCINE In lieu of (not in addition to) an acceptable combination of vaccines above, a positive blood test (a quantitative titer only) showing protective antibodies to measles (rubeola), mumps and rubella is acceptable to prove immunity.
+A copy of the official lab report must be provided. - COVID vaccination is required for rotations at many clinical sites.
+Proof of vaccination must include the ordering provider's name, address, license number, date vaccine was administered, vaccine lot number, and vaccine expiration date.
+Students who refuse vaccination may not be able to complete clinical rotations.
+Please note: clinical sites can refuse to take a student if they are not vaccinated against COVID-19.

-For students to participate in clinical rotations, it is the students' responsibility to have all required documents uploaded to CastleBranch® and to check that they are in compliance with their individual program requirements before attending any clinical rotation.
+For students to participate in clinical rotations, it is the students' responsibility to have all required documents uploaded to CastleBranch®and to check that they are in compliance with their individual program requirements before attending any clinical rotation.
+Continuing students please contact your program for the next steps in the health compliance process.
 Any student out of compliance will not be allowed to attend any clinical activities.